s0t7x/decky-sunshine/docs/platform_streaming.md

 # Streaming Gameplay to Platforms like Twitch

-This guide will shortly summarize (Getting Started with Decky Sunshine)[https://github.com/s0t7x/decky-sunshine/blob/main/docs/getting_started.md] and explain further steps to stream your Steam Deck gameplay to platforms like Twitch using Open Broadcaster Software (OBS) on your PC.
+This guide will shortly summarize [Getting Started with Decky Sunshine](https://github.com/s0t7x/decky-sunshine/blob/main/docs/getting_started.md) and explain further steps to stream your Steam Deck gameplay to platforms like Twitch using Open Broadcaster Software (OBS) on your PC.

 ## Prepare Streaming

 On your Steam Deck:

-1. Make sure (Decky)[https://decky.xyz] is installed
+1. Make sure [Decky Plugin Loader](https://decky.xyz) is installed
 2. Download and install Decky Sunshine
 3. Enable the Sunshine Server